HumanCellAtlas/lira/scripts/README.md

 here we assume:
 - `config-dev.sh` is the config file you created following the `config-template.sh` for your `dev` environment to subscribe to `dev` Data Store.
 - `jmespath_queries/smartseq2.jmespath` is the query for Data Store to determine whether it should notify Lira when a new bundle is indexed on their side.
-- `jmespath_queries/metadata_attachments.json` is a call-back based attachment file specifying all of the necessary meta fields for a bundle that Lira requires from Data Store to submit a workflow.
+- `jmespath_queries/metadata_attachments.json` is a call-back based attachment file specifying all of the necessary metadata fields for a bundle that Lira requires from Data Store to submit a workflow.

 #### List all subscriptions